 How are the levy funds invested?

-NGIA has developed an Industry Strategic Investment Plan that covers industry marketing and R&D activities.
-Copies of the Industry Strategic Investment Plan are available on the NGIA website or from the office.
+HIA has developed an Industry Strategic Investment Plan that covers industry marketing and R&D activities.
+Copies of the new Industry Strategic Investment Plan will be available here shortly.
+The 2017-2021 Plan is currently being finalised.

 Each year funds are allocated towards implementing the marketing and R&D objectives contained in the Strategic Investment Plan.
-This allocation used to be controlled by the Industry Advisory Committee [IAC].
-The IAC was a committee set up by HIA consisting of representatives nominated by NGIA with an independent Chair.
-The prime role of the IAC was to provide direction and advice to HIA on the most appropriate use of funds to ensure maximum industry benefit.
-Since November 2014 and the establishment of HIA to replace HAL growers will now be making the decision on how funds are to be allocated for investment.
+HIA seek advice from a Strategic Industry Advisory Panel (SIAP) which consists of representatives of the industry who applied and were accepted by HIA as nursery representatives.
+NGIA also sits on this panel which is managed by an independent Chair.
+The prime role of the SIAP is to provide direction and advice to HIA on the most appropriate use of funds to ensure maximum industry benefit including reviewing all projects which have been proposed.

 Role of Horticulture Innovation Australia Limited (HIA)